aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-kops/_index.md

 title: "Getting Started with kOps"
 linkTitle: "Getting Started with kOps"
 weight: 10
+description: >
+  Set up Karpenter with a kOps cluster
 ---

 In this example, the cluster will be running on Amazon Web Services (AWS) managed by [kOps](https://kops.sigs.k8s.io/).